iSTB/python-schemata/README.rst

 |PyPI version| |License| |Supported Python| |Format| |Downloads|

-Schemata is a simple Python package to do all things related to _schemata.
+Schemata is a simple Python package to do all things related to schemata_.

-A schema is word
+A schema is word made using an extra symbol, '*', called the wild card symbol.
+For example the schema over the binary aplhapbet '1*0', represents the set of strings. {'100','110'}

 Links
 -----